dellermann/springcrm/README.md

   * manage customers and vendors
   * manage quotes, sales orders, invoices, dunnings, and credit memos and produce a printable version (PDF) using an XSL template
+  * manage sales items, that is, products and services
+  * allow pricing of products and services
   * view invoices of a month or year in a report
   * manage purchase invoices with invoice document
   * calendar